API

 There is also:

-argument supplied to the above methods is converted to a px
+NOTE: number argument supplied to the above methods is converted to a px value.

 Escape hatch